aws-samples/industrial-data-store-simulation-chatbot/README.md

 ## Running the Applications

-You can run the applications independently or together:

-### Run All Components Together
+### Running the combined applications - chatbot and dashboards

 ```bash
 # Start the combined application